For ABOG 2022 Qualifying Written Exam Candidates

-The exam is NEXT month – EEE GADS!
+The exam is in three months.
 For those of you finishing your residency, the end-of-year projects and deadlines will really compete with your remaining study time.
-You MUST be organized to be able to keep all those balls in the air.
 It is your responsibility to schedule a seat with the Pearson VUE testing center.
-Seats were released after March 31 but may not be scheduled after June 7th.
+Seat reservations are to be booked no later than April 26th.
 Seats are limited and are assigned on a “first-come, first-served” basis.
 You need to do some soul searching and accept the fact that you simply will not be able to cover all the topics on your study plan.
-Have you finished the MUST KNOW topics?
+Have you finished the must know topics?
 Our Test Topics Manual is a great resource, as it lists high yield topics and the expected test questions.
 Revise your study plan weekly and begin to discard those low yield topics.
-Plan to FINISH your ENTIRE review in MAY, as June will focus on strengthening your strengths.
-You must practice with WRITTEN questions at the end of each study topic.
+Plan to finish your entire review between May and June, as July will focus on strengthening your strengths.
+You must practice with written questions at the end of each study topic.
 Our Written Question Manuals are designed for exactly this.
 They are organized by topic so you can beeline right to the questions to cross-check your subject review.
 For example, if you just reviewed Ovarian cancer, then you need questions on ovarian cancer.
 Our WQMs are the only ones in the industry that allow you to search at this level.
 None of the current computer banks, nor even the PROLOGs allow searching to this degree.
 Included are 1200+ questions, plus a narrative explanation for each answer, along with references.
 They are in both printed or online versions.
 We also have a Q Banks for the OB/GYN with random topics.
 These are helpful when you have completed your review and are just looking for volume and variety.
 Finally, like any big performance, a dress rehearsal is a must.
 Our Practice Test simulates your exam.
 It has 250 questions timed for 4 hours.

 You can do it, we can help.